-During the nine-month period ended September 30, 2021 and the year ended December 31, 2020 the Company did not hold any significant financial assets that were past due or impaired.
-Trade debtors of \$6,864,628 are included in amounts receivable as at September 30, 2021 (December 31, 2020 - \$2,437,585).
+During the years ended December 31, 2021 and 2020, the Company did not hold any significant financial assets that were past due or impaired.
+Trade debtors of \$3,273,345 are included in amounts receivable as at December 31, 2021 (2020 - \$2,437,585).
 Trade debtors are monitored on a regular basis, with reference to the ECL impairment model, in order to minimize material aging and to ensure adequate collection.
-Historically there have been no significant trade debtor collection issues and the Company does not believe it is subject to significant concentration of credit risk.
+Historically there have been no trade debtor collection issues.